quantumspaces/colorwheels/docs/source/color_handling.rst

 The default color configuration comes with one RGB sequence as a default in the configuration file.
 You can import color sequences from a YAML definition file as well, or you can define your own in code of course.
 This section describes how.

+Get more details on crafting your YAML file in this tutorial section: :doc:`yaml_definitions`.

 Color Objects
 =============